geoschem/GCClassic/docs/source/gcclassic-user-guide/rundir-carbon.rst

       >>>

    You should use the default run directory name whenever possible.
-Type :command:`ENTER` to select the default.
-You will then see output similar to this:
+Type :command:`ENTER`.
+The script will display the following output:

    .. code-block:: console

-      -- Using default directory name gc_4x5_merra2_fullchem
+      -- Using default directory name gc_4x5_merra2_carbon

    or if you are creating a nested grid simulation:

    .. code-block:: console

-      -- Using default directory name gc_05x0625_merra2_fullchem
+      -- Using default directory name gc_05x0625_merra2_carbon

-   and then:
+   and then

    .. code-block:: console

-      -- See rundir_vars.txt for summary of default run directory settings -- This run directory has been set up to start on 20190701 -- A restart file for this date has been copied to the Restarts subdirectory -- You may add more restart files using format GEOSChem.Restart.YYYYMMDD_HHmmz.nc4 -- Change simulation start and end dates in configuration file geoschem_config.yml
+      -- See rundir_vars.txt for summary of default run directory settings -- This run directory has been set up to start on 20190101 -- A restart file for this date has been copied to the Restarts subdirectory -- You may add more restart files using format GEOSChem.Restart.YYYYMMDD_HHmmz.nc4 -- Change simulation start and end dates in configuration file geoschem_config.yml